SUN (Service User Network) : Surrey and Borders Partnership NHS Foundation Trust

-SUN (Service User Network) is a new, easy to access community-based service for adults experiencing difficulties with complex emotions often associated with personality disorder.
+SUN (Service User Network) is an easy to access community-based service for adults experiencing difficulties with complex emotions often associated with personality disorder.
 These emotions can affect how a person feels, copes with life and manages relationships.

 Who is SUN for?